atoms-ufrj/playmol/docs/commands.md

 * __xyz__: writes down the list of atomic coordinates using the [xyz file format], but with element symbols replaced by atom identifiers.
 This is useful for using with another Playmol script or for visualization purposes.

+* __pdb__: writes down the list of atom names, types, and coordinates, as well as atomic bonds using the [PDB file format].

 * __lammpstrj__: writes down the list of atomic coordinates using the LAMMPS trajectory format.
 This is useful for visualization with [VMD].